Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_III.md

 ### Do a test run

-Next lets explore the program behavior by running it as intended
+Next let's explore the program behavior by running it as intended
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoGym/Reverse_Engineering/Picker_III]
 └─$ nc saturn.picoctf.net 60097